mkdocstrings/griffe/docs/guide/users/python-code.md

 from somewhere_else import *
 ```

-Now using `from package.module import *` will import all implicitly public objects
-declared in the module, but also all the implicitly public objects imported by it,
-and also all the implicitly public objects imported by the modules of the imported objects,
-etc., recursively.
-Soon enough, we end up with dozens and dozens of objects exposed in
-`package`, while just a few of them are useful/meaningful to users.
+Now using `from package.module import *` will import all objects that do not start with an underscore declared in the module, but also all the objects imported by it that do not start with an underscore, and also all the objects imported by the modules of the imported objects that do not start with an underscore, etc., recursively.
+Soon enough, we end up with dozens and dozens of objects exposed in `package`, while just a few of them are useful/meaningful to users.

 Not only that, but it also increases the risk of creating cycles in imports.
-Python can handle some of these cycles, but static analysis tools such as Griffe
-can have a much harder time trying to resolve them.
+Python can handle some of these cycles, but static analysis tools such as Griffe can have a much harder time trying to resolve them.

-In the explicit case, the situation improves, as only the objects listed
-in `__all__` will be exported to the modules that wildcard imports them.
-It effectively stops namespace pollution, but it only decreases
+In the explicit case, the situation improves, as only the objects listed in `__all__` will be exported to the modules that wildcard imports them.
+It effectively stops namespace pollution, but it does not remove the risk of cyclic imports, only decreases it.
-the risk of cyclic imports.

-We have seen code bases where parent modules wildcard imports from submodules,
-while these submodules also wildcard imports from the parent modules...
-Python somehow handles this, but it is *hell* to handle statically,
-and it is just too error prone (cyclic imports, name shadowing,
-namespaces become dependent on the order of imports, etc.).
+We have seen code bases where parent modules wildcard imports from submodules, while these submodules also wildcard imports from the parent modules...
+Python somehow handles this, but it is *hell* to handle statically, and it is just too error prone (cyclic imports, name shadowing, namespaces become dependent on the order of imports, etc.).

 For these reasons, we recommend not using wildcard imports.
-Instead, we recommend declaring your public API explicitly with `__all__`,
-and combining `__all__` lists together if needed:
+Instead, we recommend declaring your public API explicitly with `__all__`, and combining `__all__` lists together if needed:

 ```tree
 package/